Shapshu: In the Bible

 The word שֶׁ֣מֶשׁ (shemesh) is one of a few dual-gendered words in Hebrew, appearing in the Old Testament as both a masculine (e.g. in Genesis 19:23) and, less frequently, feminine (e.g. Judges 19:14) noun.
 Malachi 4:2 uses the imagery of the שֶׁ֣מֶשׁ צְדָקָ֔ה (shemesh sedaqah, "sun of righteousness", fem.) on the event of God's Epiphany, and cases such as this have been used to suggest that Canaanite solar worship was incorporated into the worship of Yahweh.
 However, Day notes that solar language being applied to Yahweh is not the same as Yahweh being equated with the sun, and there are no Hebrew names combining Yahweh and shemesh, in contrast to those combining the names of Yahweh and El or Baal.
 He does consider it possible that the character of Samson may reflect a tradition of a solar hero, based on the etymology of his name, his birthplace near Beth-Shemesh, details of Psalm 19, and the similarity between Samson's seven locks of hair and the depictions of Helios with seven rays emerging from his head.

 Worship of the Sun is condemned in Ezekiel 8:16-18.
 Horses and chariots dedicated to the sun are mentioned in 2 Kings 23:11 where they are destroyed by Josiah.

+Equation with Asherah

+The Ugaritic texts reveal significant parallels between the goddesses Athirat and Shapshu, suggesting a possible identification.
+Both are referred to as "Queen" (rbt), a title signifying supreme authority in the pantheon, and they are described as mothers of the gods, key figures in creation, and central to maintaining cosmic order.
+Athirat's epithet rbt ˀaṯrt ym has traditionally been interpreted as "Lady Athirat of the Sea," but recent analyses propose that ym might mean "day" instead of "sea."
+This reading aligns with Athirat's name (ˀaṯrt), meaning "the one who goes," reflecting the sun's journey across the sky.

+Another significant reason for this conflation would be a passage found in Ugaritic inscription K1.23 which describes the myth known as The Gracious and Most Beautiful Gods.
+In this text, twins Shahar (dawn) and Shalim (dusk) are described as offspring of El through two women he meets at the seashore.
+The brothers are both nursed by "The Lady", likely Asherah and in other Ugaritic texts, the two are associated with the sun goddess Shapshu.